Skip to main content

 For years, a central question has been whether employer-sponsored wellness programs, especially those that are part of a group health plan, fall under this safe harbor.
 If they do, an argument could be made that they are exempt from the ADA’s general prohibition on involuntary medical inquiries, potentially allowing for much larger incentives or even penalties.

 The Equal Employment Opportunity Commission (EEOC) has consistently taken a narrow view of this safe harbor.
-The agency’s position is that the is intended for the underwriting of insurance risks in the traditional sense and should not be used to justify wellness programs that coerce employees into providing medical information.
+The agency’s position is that the safe harbor is intended for the underwriting of insurance risks in the traditional sense and should not be used to justify wellness programs that coerce employees into providing medical information.

 The EEOC’s 2016 regulations, which established the 30% incentive cap, were a direct attempt to clarify that the principle of voluntariness must be maintained, irrespective of the safe harbor.
 However, this interpretation has been challenged in court.